rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 ---
 layout: post
-title: "Announcing the launch of the Rackspace DBaaS Service Block"
+title: "Announcing the launch of the ObjectRocket DBaaS Service Block"
 date: 2020-02-28 00:01
 comments: true
 author: Steve Croce
 published: true
 authorIsRacker: true
 authorAvatar: 'https://gravatar.com/avatar/56d03e2d0f853cff39c129cab3761d49'
-bio: "As Senior Product Manager for the Rackspace Database-as-a-Service offering and Head of User Experience for the ObjectRocket platform, Steve oversees the day-to-day planning, development, and optimization of the ObjectRocket supported database technologies, clouds, and features.
+bio: "As Senior Product Manager for the ObjectRocket Database-as-a-Service offering and Head of User Experience for ObjectRocket, Steve oversees the day-to-day planning, development, and optimization of ObjectRocket-supported database technologies, clouds, and features.
 A product manager by day, he still likes to embrace his engineer roots by night and develop with Elasticsearch, SQL, Kubernetes, and web application stacks.
 He's spoken at